 Mogart nodded.
 "More or less.
-They're smart apes-they have a language that's rather simple yet can convey fairly complex ideas; they have a clearly defined cultural pattern, which is essentially instinctual; they use simple tools and have rather marked if very primitive religious beliefs.
-It was the instinct that froze the society-human beings like yourself have essentially none.
+They're smart apes-they have a language that's rather simple year con-vey fairly complex ideas; they have a clearly defined cultural pattern, which is essential instinctual; they use simple tools and have rather marked if very primi-tive religious beliefs.
+It we the instinct that froze the society-human beings like yourself have essentially none.
 When the social and cultural traits were made hereditary, the society froze at this level."

 Walters nodded numbly, feeling a bit sick.
-The thought of a civilization like Mogart's that had the power to do this to an entire race-and did so without feeling any remorse at all-was uncomfortable indeed.
-But, most importantly, here was a pretty convincing demonstration that Mogart's people would cheerfully let his own world get smashed to bits if doing so didn't interfere with their plans.
+The thought of a civilization like Mogart's that he power to do this to an entire race-and did so without feeling any remorse at all-wuncomfortable indeed.
+But, most importantly, here was a pretty convincing demonstration the Mogart's people would cheerfully let his own world get smashed to bits if doing so didn't interfer with their plans.

-"If this isn't part of a project, as you call it, then what's one of your people doing here?"
-Walters asked.
+"If this isn't part of a project, as you call it, then what's one of your people doing here Walters asked.

 Mogart smiled weakly.
 "Balthazar is . . . er, well, a bit ill, I'm afraid," he began uncertainly.
-He caught Walters' look and continued.
+I caught Walters' look and continued.
 "Oh, he won't hurt you.
 No, not that.
 But he's quite mad.
-He loves to suffer, and there's a lot of that in this society."
+I loves to suffer, and there's a lot of that in this society."